Could Sleep Apnea Be Taking Years Off Your Life?

 For those who find CPAP therapy uncomfortable or inconvenient, mouth devices offer an alternative treatment option.
 These devices are designed to keep the airway open during sleep, preventing the interruptions in breathing that characterize sleep apnea.

-- Tongue retaining devices, which hold the tongue in place to prevent it from blocking the airway.
+• Tongue-retaining devices hold the tongue in place to prevent it from blocking the airway.

-- Combination devices, which incorporate elements of both MADs and tongue retaining devices.
+• Combination devices, which incorporate elements of both MADs and tongue-retaining devices.

 Comparing Mouth Devices and CPAP: Efficacy and Side Effects